giovannibaratta/TerraApprove/jekyll/README.md

         - "CREATE"
 ```

-### Matching provider types in standard mode
+### Matchers in standard mode

-When using the standard mode, the `requireApproval.allResources.matchers` parameter can be used to specify the list of provider types that always require approval.
-If in the plan there is at least one resource of the type specified in list, the application will exit with code `1` indicating that an approval is required.
+When using the standard mode, the `requireApproval.allResources.matchers` parameter can be used to specify matching rules to identify resources impacted in the plan.
+If a resource is matched, the tool the application will exit with code `1` indicating that an approval is required.
+The matcher accepts a providerType and optionally a list of actions.
+If the list of actions is not specified, all the actions are matched automatically.

 ```yaml
 .terraapprove.yaml